deniandriancode/hashc/README.md

 # hashc
-Hash Table implementation in C
+Hash Table implementation in C using djb2 algorithm.